 Educational Testing Support

-The neurological and cognitive impact of those who have received chemotherapy greatly varies from person to person.
-Mild to severe impacts on learning have been observed.
-Educational and neuro-psychological testing can help students, families, educators and medical teams better navigate their learning needs and inform ways of coping, modifying and developing strategies to be successful in processing information.
+Because mild to severe impacts on learning have been observed in those who have received chemotherapy, educational and neuro-psychological testing can help students, families, educators, and medical teams better navigate their learning needs and inform ways of coping, modifying, and developing strategies to be successful in processing information.

 • Results and suggestions for learning techniques and modifications shared with the student’s education team, as well as a written report.